Mohamed-Shahid/demo-repo/README.md

 # demo-repo
-hi this is a demo repo
+hi this is a demo repo.